MTF

 Did you think?

-I saw a play I saw it Read the rest of this entry »
+I saw a play I saw it Continue reading Four Poems about Theater

 The likeability of Pinback does not seem to come to one immediately; but after enough listens, it is nearly unavoidable.
 The same can be said of their newest release, Autumn of the Seraphs.